 Anabolic steroids work by binding to androgen (sex hormone) receptors in the brain, just like natural testosterone.
 This affects pathways that influence male characteristics and activates certain cells that produce the proteins that build muscle mass (Ganesan, 2022).

 Anabolic steroids come in several forms, including pills, injections, implanted pellets, creams, and gels.

-Testosterone esters include testosterone enanthate, testosterone cypionate, and testosterone undecanoate―these are often used medically to treat low testosterone levels (hypogonadism).
-Nandrolone, another ester, was one of the first anabolic steroids to be used as a performance-enhancing drug by athletes (Ganesan, 2021).
+Three main types of testosterone are prescribed to medically treat low testosterone levels: testosterone enanthate, testosterone cypionate, and testosterone undecanoate.
+Nandrolone, another compound, was one of the first anabolic steroids to be used as a performance-enhancing drug by athletes (Ganesan, 2022).